 Temporary Authority Without Going to Court

-Life does not always follow a predictable schedule.
-A parent might need surgery, face a work assignment out of state, or deal with a family emergency.
+Life does not always follow a set schedule.
+A parent might need surgery or face a work trip out of state.
 A guardian might need time away for personal reasons.
-In those situations, A.R.S.
-14-5104 provides a practical solution: a properly executed power of attorney that temporarily transfers care responsibilities to a trusted person.

 A parent or a guardian of a minor or incapacitated person, by a properly executed power of attorney, may delegate to another person, for a period not exceeding six months, any powers he may have regarding care, custody or property of the minor child or ward, except power to consent to marriage or adoption of the minor.

-A.R.S. § 14-5104This is not a permanent transfer of guardianship.
-It is a temporary delegation, limited to six months, that allows someone else to step in and handle day-to-day decisions.
-The person receiving the delegation can manage the child's or ward's care, make custody-related decisions, and handle property matters during that window.
+A.R.S. § 14-5104This is not a permanent change.
+It is a temporary handoff, limited to six months.
+The person who steps in can handle day-to-day decisions about the child's or ward's care, custody, and property.

 The statute draws a clear line at two major decisions: marriage and adoption.
-A parent or guardian cannot use this delegation to authorize someone else to consent to a minor's marriage or adoption.
-Those decisions require the parent's or guardian's direct involvement.
+A parent or guardian cannot use this tool to let someone else consent to either one.
+Those choices require direct involvement.

-For families where a parent or guardian needs to be temporarily unavailable, this statute offers a clean, court-free option.
-It keeps the existing guardianship structure intact while giving a designated person the authority to act.
-The key is making sure the power of attorney is properly executed and clearly defines the scope of what is being delegated.
+For families where a parent or guardian must be away for a time, this statute offers a clean option.
+It keeps the existing setup intact.
+The key is making sure the power of attorney is properly signed.
+It should clearly spell out what duties are being handed off.